This document provides information regarding End of Life Devices for XFINITY customers.

 Typically, if a device is identified as End of Life, it will subsequently move to End of Support (EOS) status.
 This means that when a device reaches End of Support status, it will no longer work on our network or be compatible with our network and/or services.

-You can find out if your current device is End of Life by clicking here: http://mydeviceinfo.comcast.net/end-of-life.
+You can find out if your current device is End of Life by visiting the DOCSIS Device Information Center.

 Ready to upgrade?

-- If you lease a device, click here to chat with a Care agent now to order a self-installation kit for a replacement device.
+- If you lease a device, you can chat with a Care agent now to order a Self Installation Kit for a replacement device.

-- If you own your device, you can either choose to lease one from Comcast (click here to chat with a Care agent now) or purchase a new one yourself.
+- If you own your device, you can either choose to lease one from Comcast (you can chat with a Care agent now) or purchase a new one yourself.
 To purchase a replacement, visit your local electronics store or go to http://mynewmodem.comcast.net to buy online now.